InsightDataScience/pegasus/README.md

 # Deployment Pipelines
 If you'd like to automate this deployment process completely, you can write your own scripts.
 An example has been provided in the [`examples/spark_hadoop.sh`](https://github.com/InsightDataScience/pegasus/blob/master/examples/spark/spark_hadoop.sh) file.

-Here it shows how we can spin up a 4 node cluster (peg up) using the [`spark_master.yml`](https://github.com/InsightDataScience/pegasus/blob/master/examples/spark/spark_master.yml) and [`spark_workers.yml`](https://github.com/InsightDataScience/pegasus/blob/master/examples/spark/spark_workers.yml) instance templates, grab the cluster information using `peg fetch` and install all the technologies with `peg install` in one script.
-We can deploy this cluster simply by changine the subnet-id and security-group-ids in the instance-template-files and then running the following:
+Here it shows how we can spin up a 4 node cluster (peg up) using the [`master.yml`](https://github.com/InsightDataScience/pegasus/blob/master/examples/spark/spark_master.yml) and [`workers.yml`](https://github.com/InsightDataScience/pegasus/blob/master/examples/spark/spark_workers.yml) instance templates, grab the cluster information using `peg fetch` and install all the technologies with `peg install` in one script.
+We can deploy this cluster simply by changing the `subnet-id` and `security-group-ids` in the instance-template-files, adding relavent keypair, a tag name for identifying your cluster and then running the following:
 ```bash
 $ examples/spark/spark_hadoop.sh
 ```